-- 1. The following electrical appliances are authorized for use in student rooms/apartments if the Underwriters Laboratories, Inc. label (UL label) is on the appliance: Televisions, stereos, coffee makers (with enclosed heating element), clocks, fans, hair dryers, curling or flat irons (with automatic shut-offs), refrigerators/microwaves, appliances with enclosed heating elements (air fryers, instant pots, rice cookers, popcorn poppers, etc.). - 2.
-The following electrical appliances are prohibited: hot plates, toasters (permitted in apartments only), toaster ovens, torchiere-style (floor standing) halogen lamps and lights, anything with an open heat element, personal air-conditioners or personal heaters.
+- 1. The following electrical appliances are authorized for use in student rooms/apartments if the Underwriters Laboratories, Inc. label (UL label) is on the appliance: Televisions, stereos, coffee makers (with enclosed heating element), clocks, fans, hair dryers, curling or flat irons (with automatic shut-offs), and refrigerators/microwaves.
+Refrigerators can be no more than 3.5 cubic feet.
+Microwaves can be no more than 700 watts. - 2.
+The following electrical appliances may be stored in student rooms but can ONLY be used in common kitchen areas (residence halls) or kitchens (apartments).
+They cannot be used in bedrooms: appliances with enclosed heating elements (air fryers, instant pots, rice cookers, popcorn poppers, etc.) - 3.
+The following electrical appliances are prohibited: hot plates, toasters (permitted in apartments only), toaster ovens, grills, torchiere-style (floor standing) halogen lamps and lights, anything with an open heat element, personal air-conditioners, or personal space heaters. - 4.
+Clothing irons are permitted but must have auto-shut off.

-- 3. Clothing irons are permitted but must have auto-shut off. - 4.
-If the use of multiple outlets is needed, a grounded 15-amp surge-protected plug-in strip with built-in circuit breaker should be used. - 5.
+- 5. If the use of multiple outlets is needed, a grounded 15-amp surge-protected plug-in strip with built-in circuit breaker should be used. - 6.
 If unapproved items are observed in a room/apartment, the student will be asked to remove them from the building.
 If the student is not there, the item will be confiscated and a note left in the room.
 The student will be able to claim the confiscated item to take home with them at a later time.
 In case of noncompliance, the University reserves the right to have the items removed.
-The items will be returned to the student upon request to the Area Residential Life Office.
+The items will be returned to the student upon request to the area Residential Life Office.